 Why Perfume is poisonous for your health

+The Number one Rule in the “manual” for human bodies?
 Ensure that you always get fresh, clean air into your body!

 The more polluted the air that you breathe is, the more it will cause malfunction in your body.

-Why would perfume be dangerous?
+Why is perfume dangerous?

 The natural scents of flowers, plants and food give us pleasure and in some cases do wonders for our well-being.
 They do not do any harm to our body.

-Unfortunately the perfume and fragrance industry does not use natural scents from flowers but instead use harmful synthetic chemicals.
+Unfortunately the perfume and fragrance industry does not use natural scents from flowers but instead uses harmful synthetic chemicals.
 And not just one, but hundreds of various chemicals are used in a more or lesser degree in any perfume and fragrance, most of them are highly dangerous to our bodies.

-The Chemistry of perfume simplified:
+The chemistry of perfume simplified:

 Up to about 100 years ago perfume was made 100% out of natural organic flowers and plants.
 But then chemists have found ways to manufacture such scents with chemicals.
 And today, literally any and all scents can be made artificially.